The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Simulation data

 Throughout this paper, we adopt an operational definition for the subhalo population based on their status at $z=0$.
 We classify subhaloes that retain at least 20 bound particles as \textit{resolved}.
+Here, the particle count includes both dark matter and stellar particles combined; this inclusive tracking is consistent with the \hbth algorithm, which identifies and traces bound structures using both particle types as tracers.
 Conversely, systems that fall below this resolution threshold prior to $z=0$ are collectively classified as \textit{lost}.
+We note that the resolution criteria of \citet{vandenBosch2018} recommend a minimum of $\sim 250$ particles for reliable tidal evolution tracking.
+We have verified that satellites in the poorly-resolved regime ($20 \leq N_{\rm bound} < 250$) occupy only the transition valley between the resolved and lost populations in the mass-loss rate distribution, and that varying the tracking threshold between 20 and 250 has a negligible impact on the population-wide median trends presented in this work.
 It is important to clarify that in our terminology, the ``lost'' population is an umbrella category that encompasses two distinct scenarios: (1) \textit{withering}, where a subhalo physically loses mass down to the resolution limit while maintaining an unresolved structure, and (2) \textit{disruption}, where the system fragments or unbinds completely, due to either physical disintegration, merger with another subhalo, or numerical artifacts.
 While ``artificial disruption (numerical) is a subset of the latter, we follow the findings of \citetalias{He2025} that the lost population in our simulation is dominated by physical withering rather than numerical artifacts.
 Therefore, unless otherwise specified, we treat ``lost'' as a tracer for systems undergoing extreme tidal mass loss.
 We explicitly investigate the properties and fates of this population in Section~\ref{sec:fate}.
+Note that as a consequence of our tracking definition, our resolved catalogue explicitly preserves a population of extremely tidally-stripped galaxies that have lost all or most of their dark matter envelopes ($N_{\rm DM} = 0$ to $\lesssim 20$) but retain significant stellar components.
+These systems represent the most extreme manifestations of tidal mass loss and are central to the DMDG population studied in this work.